-Title: Specialised Fashion Industry

-- have the ability to offer principled criticism, evaluate ongoing research, and participate in academic debate; the ability to link theory to practice and vice versa, and to think epistemologically; - have the ability to identify, analyse and address complex consumer problems in real life by the creative and systematic utilising of theory, research methods and literature; - have advanced skills in the processing of information by the application of critical analysis, synthesis and independent evaluation in a review paper, and the ability to undertake and complete, with supervision, a literature survey; and - have the ability to present literature and communicate it to specialist and lay audiences, by utilising professional academic discourse.
+Litle: Specialised Fashion Industry Module outcomes: Upon completion of this module the student should: have an extended and systematic knowledge of the fashion industry, with specialist knowledge of the consumer's needs; have the ability to offer principled criticism, evaluate ongoing research, and participate in academic debate; the ability to link theory to practice and vice versa, and to think epistemologically; have the ability to identify, analyse and address complex consumer problems in real life by the creative and systematic utilising of theory, research methods and literature; have advanced skills in the processing of information by the application of critical analysis, synthesis and independent evaluation in a review paper, and the ability to undertake and complete, with supervision, a literature survey; and have the ability to present literature and communicate it to specialist and lay audiences, by utilising professional academic discourse.
+Mode of delivery: Full-time / Part-time - Contact.
+Assessment methods:

-Module code: VVDL874 Semester 1 en 2 NQF-Level: 8a

-Title: Advanced Food

-- have an extended and systematic knowledge of food, with specialist knowledge of relevant international food-related trends; - be able to show coherent and critical insight into the field of applied food through the ability to offer principled criticism on the various areas in order to wage an academic debate on these; - have the ability to identify, analyse and address the complexity of the problem as presented in the assignment, and the relevant problems and questions on South Africa (or Sub Saharan Africa) by the creative and systematic utilising of theory, research methods and literature: - show the ability to present and communicate either literature-based of empirical research results to specialist or lay audiences; and - integrate sources analytically and critically; be able to motivate and justify his/her own point of view, and evaluate that of others.
+Module code: VVDL874 Semester 1 and 2 NQF-Level: 8a Title: Advanced Food Module outcomes: Module outcomes: Upon completion of this module the student should: have an extended and sy relevant international food-r vstematic knowledge of food, elated trends; with specialist knowledge of be able to show coherent and critical insight into the field of applied food through the ability to offer principled criticism on the various areas in order to wage an academic debate on these; presented in the assignment have the ability to identify, analyse and address the complexity of the problem as presented in the assignment, and the relevant problems and questions on South Africa (or Sub Saharan Africa) by the creative and systematic utilising of theory, research methods and literature; show the ability to present and communicate either literature-based of empirical research results to specialist or lay audiences; and • integrate sources analytica integrate sources analytically and critically; be able to motivate and justify his/her own point of view, and evaluate point of view, and evaluate that of others.
+Mode of delivery: Full-time / Part-time - Contact.
+Assessment methods: One examination per module.